 anxiety disorders

-Generalized Anxiety Disorder spacer Social Anxiety & Shyness
+Generalized Anxiety Disorder Social Anxiety & Shyness

-Obsessive-Compulsive Disorders spacer Panic Disorder / Agoraphobia
+Obsessive-Compulsive Disorders Panic Disorder / Agoraphobia

-Posttraumatic Stress Disorder & Trauma spacer Specific Phobias
+Posttraumatic Stress Disorder & Trauma Specific Phobias

 General Information about Anxiety Disorders.
 Although some anxiety is normal among children of different ages, it may be problematic if your child's anxiety is causing distress and interfering with his or her ability to attend school, make and spend time with friends, sleep, or spend time away from you.
 There are several different anxiety disorders experienced by children and adolescents, and they are all characterized by pervasive feelings of excessive, irrational fear and distress.
 Each, however, has its own distinct features.
 Please click on the disorders listed above to read a brief description of the symptoms specific to each anxiety disorder.
 You may also find the Anxiety Disorders Association of America website to be of help.